strawndri/strawndri/README.md

-<h1> Strawndri - Andrieli Luci 🌈 </h1>
+# Strawndri - Andrieli Luci 🌈 </h1>

-<h2> ✨ About me ✨ </h2>
+## ✨ About me ✨
-<p> Hello!
-My name is <strong>Andrieli</strong>, I am 17.
+Hello!
+My name is **Andrieli**, I am 17.
 I love technology, especially programming languages.
-So I'm focused
-on improving my skills in web development.
-However, I also like to study design and main features for a good and accessible website.</p>
+So I'm focused on improving my Python and Data Science skills.
+I also like to study web development.

 <div>